Ohm-sudo/smart-home-controller/README.md

 ## Main.java
 Test file where various sensors can be created and controlled/tested.
 Consists of 3 scenarios dedicated to Ex1, Ex2, and Ex3 respectively.
 Only 1 scenario should be active at a time, so if Scenario 1 will be used at runtime, comment Scenario 2 and 3.

+## Standards.jar
+Java interfaces which allow components of SSDCS to work together.
+Check links.txt for documentation on Standards.jar.